 Dispatches from the exciting intersection of mental health, technology, business, and the future of work.

 The opportunity to collaborate with me to produce stories that matter to you.

 At the moment, I don’t have another source of income to subsidise this platform, and I want to keep this space ad-free.
 While a lot of my work here will be available for free so that it can benefit maximum readers, please do consider picking up a paid subscription if you can afford it.
-I use some of your contributions to underwrite subscriptions for students, people with irregular incomes, and others who are not able to afford a paid subscription.
+Thank you.

 Want to support me on this journey?
 Pick up a paid subscription here and get access to all members-only content.